 - 1. You acknowledge your responsibility for the preparation of the other information.
 The other information comprises the Narrative Report included in the Statement of Accounts 2016-2017. - 2.
 You confirm that the content contained within the other information is consistent with the financial statements.

 O. Specific Representations

-We do not require any specific representations in addition to those above.
+We require the following specific representation in addition to those above: